 Another possible connection can be found in the Quarter Session records for 1819, when a James Bradbury of Austonley was found guilty of assaulting a Joshua Schofield in Saddleworth to the point that “his life was greatly despaired of”; although Bradbury denied the charge, he was “fined sixpence and discharged”.
 Could this be Jamie Bradbury?
 As for his son (as named in Saddleworth Sketches) the 1841 census records Joseph Bradbury, born around 1806, living at Austonley in 1841.
 Could this be him?

 Finally, the James Bradbury whose death was recorded in the Huddersfield Chronicle died on 29 September 1851 aged 59; he was buried at Almondbury the following week.
 A James Bradbury of the same age, born in Quick, Saddleworth, was imprisoned in York Castle when the 1851 census was taken.
 He was a “clothier and farmer” but was incarcerated as a debtor.
-The same James Bradbury was living at Fairbanks in Quick as a farmer in 1841 with his wife and several children.
+Possibly the same James Bradbury was living at Fairbanks in Quick as a farmer in 1841 with his wife and several children.
 However, several details, including the place he lived, do not match with the death notice in the Chronicle, so this may be a different man.

 In the end, we cannot definitively link any of these people to the Red Bradburys.
 All we can say is that while the biography given in Saddleworth Sketches cannot be verified, it is not impossible: there were plenty of Bradburys in the areas claimed, some of whom were called Thomas, James and Joseph.

 But there is one vital point in considering the role of these men in the Bill o’Jack’s murders.
 The records of the 1832 Pontefract Sessions do not include any mentions of people called Bradbury.
 There is a Joseph Bradley (who was listed in one newspaper as connected with Sheffield) for whom “no bill” could be found on a charge of felony – in other words, the case was dismissed.
 But no Bradburys.
-This is the case in both the official record of the sessions, and in the newspapers which recorded it.
+This is the same in both the official record of the sessions, and in the newspapers which recorded it.
 Nor would such a case have been omitted from the records on the grounds of there being no prosecution: the newspapers list those acquitted and those for whom there was “no bill”.
 If the Bradburys were not at Pontefract when it was claimed, they can hardly have attracted the suspicion of the magistrates, nor had incriminating knowledge of the murder that could not be explained unless they were involved.
 Was the whole story (which dated back to 16 April 1832) another wild rumour that was reported as fact?